dscherbak/rapid-response-katas/README.md

   #### Camera:
   - The camera should be capable of capturing images or videos of animals.
   - The camera should be able to send a small event message with a photo of observed species.
+  - The camera should be able to send a heartbeat.

   #### Users:
   - Users should be able to create accounts and log in securely.